Franck-Dernoncourt/natural-questions/README.md

 # Data Description
-NQ contains 307,372 training examples, 7,830 examples for development, and we withold a further 7,842 examples for testing.
+NQ contains 307,372 training examples, 7,830 examples for development, and we withhold a further 7,842 examples for testing.
 In the paper, we demonstrate a human upper bound of 87% F1 on the long answer selection task, and 76% on the short answer selection task.